bdastur/notes/aws/readme.md

 #### Amazon Glacier:
 * Secure, durable and extremely low cost storage for data.
 * Optimized for infrequently accessed data.
+* Data is stored in archives.
+An archive can contain up to 40TB of data.
+* You can have unlimited umber of archives.
+* After an archive is created it cannot be modified.
+* Vaults are containers for archives.
+* Each AWS account can have up to 1000 vaults.
+* Vault acess can be controlled with IAM policies.
 * To retrieve object from Glacier you issue a restore command using S3 APIs.
   Three to five hours later object is copied to S3 RRS.
 * Glacier allows you to retrieve up to 5% of the S3 data store in glacier for free each month.
-* Objects archived to glacier incur cost for atleast 90 days even if they are deleted or overwritten earlier.
+* Objects archived to glacier incur cost for at least 90 days even if they are deleted or overwritten earlier.

 ### Versioning: